Medicine.com Logo & Brand Guidelines Designed by The Logo Smith

 On a personal level, this is a lovely looking logo design, very clean, simple on the outside and looks good at all sizes.
 Its one of my favourites from all the logos I’ve designed in 2019, from my portfolio.

-The black and white version, the Monomark version, of the logo mark look particularly striking.
+The black and white version, the Monomark version (below), of the logo mark looks particularly striking.

 Medicine.com Logo Construction